The Birthstone of September: Sapphires

 Thinking about restoring a loved one’s sentimental birthstone piece?
 You’re in the right place to restore their precious memories.

-Gemstones provide life and brilliance to any piece of jewelry, yet have the highest potential to damage.
+Gemstones provide life and brilliance to any piece of jewelry but also have a high potential to be damaged.
 Whether it be a loose, lost, or scratched-up Sapphire, we take restoring the life of your treasures seriously.
 Any gem, any damage, we’ll make your jewelry sparkle as bright as the day you got it.

 Have Questions?